-After you start your blog and install plugins, its extremely important for security reasons that you keep the plugins updated.
-In this step by step guide, we will show you how to properly update WordPress plugins, and how to manage plugin updates more efficiently.
+In this step by step guide, we’ll show you how to properly update WordPress plugins, and how to manage plugin updates more efficiently.

 Why Update WordPress Plugins?

-You should always keep your WordPress plugins up to date to ensure that those changes are applied on your site immediately.
-This improves WordPress security and performance of your website.
+You should always keep your WordPress plugins up to date to ensure that those changes are applied to your site immediately.
+This improves WordPress security and the performance of your website.

-Having said that, let’s see how to update WordPress plugins.
+Having said that, let’s take a look at how to properly update WordPress plugins.

 How to Properly Update WordPress Plugins